-BFL is registered with Insurance Regulatory and Development Authority of India (IRDAI) as a corporate agent for distribution of life, health and general insurance products across nine insurance partners.
-Working with various insurance companies, it has developed a small ticket insurance product (called pocket insurance) for very specific customer needs.
-It distributed over 623,100 pocket insurance policies in FY2022 versus 272,900 in FY2021, registering a growth of 128%.
+BFL is registered with Insurance Regulatory and Development Authority of India (IRDAI) as a corporate agent for distribution of life, health, and general insurance products across nine insurance partners.
+IRDAI has recently amended the Corporate Agency guidelines to enable corporate agents to work with more insurers and thereby offer greater product solutions and options to customers.
+BFL has developed a small ticket insurance product (called pocket insurance) working with various insurance companies to cater to specific insurance needs of customers.

-It also distributes comprehensive asset care product to its B2B customers providing features such as extended warranty, theft cover, breakage cover, replacement cover etc. of their purchased products.
+It also distributes comprehensive asset care product to its sales finance customers providing features such as extended warrantee, theft cover, breakage cover, replacement cover etc. of their purchased products.

-In partnership with the RBL Bank, BFLs co-branded credit card business continued to grow robustly in FY2022.
-These credit cards are now offered across 400+ locations in India.
-The number of cards-in-force stood at over 2.80 million as on 31 March 2022.
-The credit card alliance agreement with RBL Bank has been further renewed for a period of 60 months.
+In partnership with the RBL Bank, BFLs co-branded credit card business continued to grow well in FY2023.
+These credit cards are now offered across 600+ locations in India.
+The number of cards-in-force stood at over 3.25 million as on 31 MarcRs 2023, registering a growth of 19% over the previous year.